11 Restaurant Safety Procedures and Rules to Follow

 Don’t wait for an outbreak.
 Instead, take a proactive approach to pest control.

-Prevention starts with clean, sealed storage and frequent trash disposal.
+Prevention starts with clean, sealed storage spaces and frequent trash disposal.
 Keep doors and windows closed or fitted with screens.

 Place traps in non-food areas and log each check.
-You can also train employees to report droppings or signs of activity immediately.
+You can also train employees to report droppings or signs of pest activity immediately.

 Better yet, schedule regular visits with a licensed pest control provider to ensure food safety compliance.